Keep up to date with the latest Stags news

 When it comes to compulsory purchase powers and the statutory basis the legislation is complex and the need for professional advice is imperative.

 The legalities behind each scenario dictate the notice period that is required to be given to the landowner and the basis for compensation; however, there are many other points that require due consideration.
 These include negotiating the route of the scheme and access to the route and working area, considering the impact of timing on the farming business, the compensation to tenants and their legal interest, plus other mitigating works that could be carried out to help the farmer.

-On the subject of compensation, Lydia highlights, “there are many nuances around how much a landowner should be paid when rights are given away, or when land is physically taken.
+On the subject of compensation, Alex highlights, “there are many nuances around how much a landowner should be paid when rights are given away, or when land is physically taken.
 While there is a statutory basis of compensation, there are many points for negotiation along the way to protect the landowner’s position and a well-informed advisor will be able to capitalise on that.”

 One of the key principles of compensation is that the landowner should be reverted back into the position they would have been in previously and this typically includes covering agents and legal fees incurred as a result of the scheme.
 As such, there is no financial cost to a landowner or tenant who seeks and obtains this essential advice.

 Any objections to a CPO must be made in writing and done so within the time period set out in the notice.
 You can write the letter yourself or you may appoint a professional adviser to submit the objection on your behalf.

 You may not have ownership of the land affected; however, you could still be entitled to a claim.